cheffyjonny/minesweeper/README.md

 # minesweeper
-This is a vanila javascript project
+This is a vanila javascript project.